 Up To 200 Million Monarch Butterflies Are Headed Straight For Illinois This Spring

 If monarch butterflies are your favorite of the species, you’ll be pleased to find out that a slew of these black and orange beauties are making their way to the Land of Lincoln as we speak.
 You don’t have to go to an enclosed garden to attract a myriad of these winged insects.
 They say that if one of these lovely critters lands on you, it’s good luck.
-While it’s hard to project the exact number of Monarch butterflies in Illinois, some specialists are estimating upwards of 200 million this year.
+While it’s hard to project the exact number of Monarch butterflies in Illinois, you can rest assured they’ll put on quite a show.
 A record low occurred in 2014 with only 34 million migrating north.

 Scroll on to find out your best chances of encountering this beautiful phenomenon in the wild.

 Once these stunning monarch butterflies arrive in Illinois, we’d love to see your photos.
 Please join our Illinois Nature Lovers Group on Facebook where you can share them and other images with a community of outdoor enthusiasts just like you.
 Or if you have a few spots where you think people will have the best chance to spot monarch butterflies in Illinois, make sure to share in the comments section!

 If you really love animals, check out these 12 photos of wildlife in Illinois that will make your jaw drop.